 Who is requesting the change Type of change Actions Provider You wish to offer a different course, point of entry or year of entry.
-It is good change is The chan It should The applicant has requested that you consider them for a different course, point of entry or year of entry.
-If you agr It should I If you do course, pc with the c the withd Applicant The applicant no longer wants to be considered by you and instead wants to apply to a different provider.
-The applic calendar of Substituti circumsta then ask t at UCAS of requested The last d d practice to contact the applicant to advise why the s being made, but their agreement is not necessary.
+It is good practice to contact the applicant to advise why the change is being made, but their agreement is not necessary.
+The change(s) should be included in your decision.
+It should be made by the relevant RBD date.
+Applicant The applicant has requested that you consider them for a different course, point of entry or year of entry.
+If you agree, the relevant changes can be made in your decision.
+It should be made by the relevant RBD date.
+If you do not agree, you can either make an offer for the original course, point of entry or year of entry the applicant applied to or, with the applicant's agreement, withdraw the application entering the withdrawal code .w1 'Withdrawn at your request'.
+The applicant no longer wants to be considered by you and instead wants to apply to a different provider.
+The applicant can substitute their choices in Track within 14 calendar days of the application being submitted.
+Substitutions outside of this time are only allowed in exceptional circumstances.
+You should withdraw the applicant who must then ask their referee to write to the Customer Experience Centre at UCAS outlining the reasons as to why a substitution is being requested.

-nge(s) should be included in your decision.

-be made by the relevant RBD date.

-gree, the relevant changes can be made in your decision.

-be made by the relevant RBD date.

-o not agree, you can either make an offer for the original point of entry or year of entry the applicant applied to or, applicant's agreement, withdraw the application entering drawal code .w1 'Withdrawn at your request'.

-licant can substitute their choices in Track within 14 r days of the application being submitted.

-tions outside of this time are only allowed in exceptional ances.
-You should withdraw the applicant who must their referee to write to the Customer Experience Centre outlining the reasons as to why a substitution is being ed.
 The decision will be fed back to the applicant.

-date a choice can be substituted is 30 June.
+The last date a choice can be substituted is 30 June.